These guides are AI-generated educational summaries — not legal or medical advice.

 Not reporting functional impact on work and daily activities

-Why: The DBQ includes a section on functional impact that directly feeds into overall disability determinations including potential TDIU.
+The DBQ includes a section on functional impact that directly feeds into overall disability determinations including potential TDIU.
 Veterans who omit functional impact information may receive accurate condition ratings but miss opportunities for unemployability consideration.

-Do this instead: Prepare specific examples of how your condition affects work attendance, job performance, daily activities, and social functioning.
+Instead: Prepare specific examples of how your condition affects work attendance, job performance, daily activities, and social functioning.
 Include number of workdays missed, activities you have had to stop, and any job accommodations required.

 Impact: Overall disability determination and TDIU